View the Executive Summary for this brief.

 The Role of Big Tech: Section 230

-In the U.S., one piece of legislation that has garnered controversy in the fight against human trafficking is Section 230 of the Communications Decency Act.
+In the United States, one piece of legislation that has garnered controversy in the fight against human trafficking is Section 230 of the Communications Decency Act.
 According to Section 230, a website’s users “are ‘solely responsible for their own behavior’,” meaning a website or Internet Service Provider cannot be held legally responsible for what users or third-parties publish on their platform.
 Supporters of Section 230 credit it with greatly benefiting the American economy, paving the way for innovation online and allowing “YouTube and Vimeo users to upload their own videos, Amazon and Yelp to offer countless user reviews…and Facebook and Twitter to offer social networking to hundreds of millions of Internet users.”

 In terms of human trafficking, critics argue Section 230 could be subjecting victims of trafficking to increased harm.
 A New York Times investigation disclosed “an explosion of abusive content” on tech companies’ platforms over the course of 2018 and 2019, including over 45 million photos and videos of children being sexually abused.
 First, this indicates high demand for these images, which drives more child abuse.
 Second, under Section 230, platforms are immune from liability, which makes protecting victims, preventing future crimes, and prosecuting traffickers more difficult.